justchokingaround/jerry/README.md

       Continue watching from currently watching list (using the user's anilist account) --dub
       Allows user to watch anime in dub
+    -d, --discord
+      Display currently watching anime in Discord Rich Presence (jerrydiscordpresence.py is required for this, check the wiki for instructions on how to install it)
     -e, --edit
       Edit config file using an editor defined with jerry_editor in the config (\$EDITOR by default) If a config file does not exist, creates one with a default configuration